Izzudden/Izzudden/README.md

-- 👋 Hi, I’m @Izzudden
+- 👋 Hi, I’m Izzudden Ibrahim ICT4D enthusiast
 - 👀 I’m interested in IT Tech & their solutions.
-- 🌱 I’m currently learning Robotics machine to develop Agricultural mechanisation.
+- 🤖 I’m currently learning Robotics and machine learning algorithm to develop project development and management.
-- 💞️ I’m looking to collaborate on Graphics design and programming.
+- 💞️ I’m looking to collaborate on software design, software engineering and programming.
 - 📫 How to reach me +2347068965506 | Izzaddenggw@gmail.com

 <!---